 Residency: Cleveland Clinic

 Cleveland Clinic’s Neurocritical Care Fellowship uses the SF Match Central Application Service (CAS) for document collection.
-Applicants for our July 1 start should submit all materials via CAS (individual application documents no longer need to be sent to our program address) beginning in October, two years prior to anticipated start (July 1).
+Applicants should submit all materials via CAS (individual application documents no longer need to be sent to our program address) beginning in October, two years prior to anticipated start (July 1).
 We will consider applications from residents/fellows eligible for licensure in Ohio, including those with H-1 or J-1 visas.
 Interviews for those selected take place January through May of the year prior to fellowship, with the match occurring in June.

 The following materials will be requested of you, by CAS: